Long before the discovery of sugar, Acacia honey has already been the sweetener of choice.

 Amazon.com has these products, and they also have lots of choices for you to consider.

-Acacia honey is one expensive honey than other honey varieties.
+Acacia honey is one expensive honey compared with other honey varieties.
 Its high price point is not only due to its impressive qualities.
 The tedious process of making it, limited quantities, and significantly higher demand also influence its value.

 During drought seasons or even several consecutive years, the harvest of acacia honey is so scarce.